sayantangkhan/word-problem-cuda/README.md

 ## Things to do
 - [x] Test multiplier on really large inputs
-- [ ] Figure out for what range of inputs is the runtime logarithmic
+- [x] Figure out for what range of inputs is the runtime logarithmic
+- [ ] See if moving data into block shared memory can speed things up
+- [ ] Play around with block size to maximize occupancy
 - [ ] Figure out memory usage of program